-- To open - Click the Channel button in the Channel Window for the instrument & channel settings of interest.
-This action will open both the Channel Settings
+- To open - Click the Channel button in the Channel Rack for the plugin of interest.
+This will open the plugin Wrapper

 Settings Window & Controls

-The tab-buttons that display in the Channel Settings window (PLUGIN, SMP, INS, MISC, FUNC) will depend on the instrument loaded in the channel.
+The tab-buttons that display in the Channel Settings window will depend on the instrument loaded in the Channel.
 Not all Channel settings and controls will work with all

 Channel Settings Menu Commands

 Click the down-arrow button at the top left corner of the Channel Settings window (as shown in the picture below).

 - Save channel state as - Allows you to save

 the current channel settings as a preset file.
 Preset is saved as a FST